 The Internship Program at the Federal Executive Board of Minnesota is an effective first step for current college students and recent graduates to gain experience in government work.
 Interns at the Federal Executive Board of Minnesota gain valuable, hands-on experience that employers in both the public and private sectors seek in their employees.
 The positions are unpaid but have very flexible hours.
-Interns typically work between two and three days a week and must work a minimum of 16 hours a week.
+Interns typically work between two and three days a week and must work a minimum of 12 hours a week.
 All internships last for one year and applications are offered year round.
-If you are interested in applying, please inquire about internship openings three months before your desired start date.
+We recommend applying a minimum of three months prior to your desired start date due to the background check.

 The Federal Executive Board of Minnesota is managed by the Assistant Director.
 The AD relies heavily on interns to help with different projects and programs on a daily basis.
 If you are interested in working in government, want to know more about how it functions, and really appreciate how intricately it operates, then this is great place to start.
 You will get great opportunities to network with high ranking government officials from different agencies.
 You will also acquire skills that will be valuable in your search for post-internship employment.